KIZI/InBeat/README.md

 ### Accounts

 InBeat supports a usage of accounts.
-Each account is represented by its identifier (string), status ("verified" for active account), sessionization (number of minutes that specifies length of gap between two sessions) and credentials for authentication (HTTP Basic format username:password).
+Each account is represented by its identifier (string), status ("verified" for active account), sessionization (number of minutes that specifies length of gap between two interactions to start a new session) and credentials for authentication (HTTP Basic format username:password).

 Create verified account with identifier _INBEAT-TEST_, username and password _INBEAT-TEST:INBEAT-TEST_.
+Admin credentials are configured in (./inbeat/config.js).

 ```bash
 # Create account in InBeat